Blackham's Hill Hauler House, Bowes Railway

 Site open April-September 2017, Tuesday to Saturday 9am- 4.30pm.
 Check website for details: http://www.bowesrailway.uk

 - Open on Heritage Open Day

-- Other Charges: Charges apply on operating days.
+- Other Charges: Charges apply on operating days and some special events.
 Entry usually free when site is in static exhibits mode but donations are welcome.

 Approximately 10 miles west of Sunderland, on the north edge of Springwell village between A1 and A184.
 The Hauler house is approximately 600 metres from the main museum site and is usually reached by a short steam loco and carriage ride.
 Rail: Sunderland (10 miles) Bus: No's 55 and 555.

 Car park adjacent to museum.
 Hauler House is some 600m distant.

 - Disabled Toilets: Yes

 - Assistance dogs: Yes